thatoddmailbox/kvm/README.md

 (still a work in progress)

 * Order and assemble PCBs for the base and keypad.
 The respective repositories have manufacturing files that you can use.
+* Follow the instructions in the kvm-fw to program the base and the keypad.
+You will need at least one ST-LINK adapter.